George Cottrell: Career

 On 22 July 2016, while attending the Republican National Convention with Farage, Cottrell was arrested by IRS Criminal Investigation special agents at Chicago O'Hare International.
 Cottrell was federally indicted on 21 counts for conspiracy to commit money laundering, wire fraud, blackmail, and extortion.
-Denied bail by a judge who branded Cottrell a "serious flight risk," he was detained in custody at Metropolitan Correctional Center, Chicago.
+Denied bail by a judge who branded Cottrell a "serious flight risk", he was detained in custody.
+Cottrell's indictment states how in 2014 he met undercover IRS federal agents in Las Vegas, where he conspired to launder millions of dollars' worth of drug money using offshore bank accounts.

-Cottrell's indictment states how in 2014, he met with undercover federal agents in Las Vegas, where he conspired to launder millions of dollars' worth of drug money using offshore bank accounts.
-However, following a plea agreement in December 2016, prosecutors agreed to dismiss 20 counts in return for a guilty plea to a single count of wire fraud in which Cottrell admitted to explaining various ways criminal proceeds could be laundered.

-In March 2017, Cottrell was sentenced and released by Judge Diane Humetewa, having served eight months in prison.
+Following a plea agreement in December 2016, prosecutors agreed to dismiss 20 counts in return for a guilty plea to a single count of wire fraud in which Cottrell admitted to explaining various ways criminal proceeds could be laundered.
+In March 2017 Cottrell was sentenced and released by Judge Diane Humetewa, having served eight months in prison.

+While head of fundraising for UKIP Cottrell became the chief of staff to Nigel Farage, who was then UKIP leader.
+In May 2019 Cottrell was reportedly a fundraiser for the Brexit Party.
+In 2025 the press reported that Cottrell had launched an international political consultancy, Geostrategy, as an unlimited company.
+His book How to Launder Money: A Guide for Law Enforcement, Prosecutors, and Policymakers, authored by Cottrell and Lawrence Burke Files, was published by Biteback Publishing in February 2026.

+On 8 July 2026, The Times reported that Cottrell had been seen in May 2018 with the far-right activist Tommy Robinson at a political rally.

+Professional gambling

+According to documents filed in the UK High Court, Cottrell was named as part of a professional betting syndicate linked to Brighton & Hove Albion F.C. owner Tony Bloom.
+In return for his participation, Cottrell reportedly received a share of winnings, with the syndicate allegedly earning up to $250 million.
+Cottrell reportedly made over $200 million personally by copying bets from Bloom’s syndicate, Starlizard.
+Cottrell was reported to be a high-stakes poker player, once losing $20 million in one night.